pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 * boost enabled (i.e. boost states exist and not disabled in `MSRC001_0015[CpbDis]`)
 * actual demand on CPU
 * no upper limit set (`D18F4x13C[SmuPstateLimit]`)
-* additional hardware limits: temperature, TDP, power consumtion
+* additional hardware limits: temperature, TDP, power consumption

 CPU can temporarily go above the TDP for one core, given that enough of other cores are halted or waiting on IO operation.
 This is configured in `D18F4x16C`.